ewolff/microservice-cloudfoundry/HOW-TO-RUN.md

 ## Build

-Change to the directory `microservice-cloudfoundry-demo` and run `mvn clean package`.
+Change to the directory `microservice-cloudfoundry-demo` and run `./mvnw clean package` or `mvnw.cmd clean package` (Windows).
 This will take a while:

 ```
-[~/microservice-cloudfoundry/microservice-cloudfoundry-demo]mvn clean package
+[~/microservice-cloudfoundry/microservice-cloudfoundry-demo]./mvnw clean package
 ...
 [INFO]
 [INFO] --- maven-jar-plugin:2.6:jar (default-jar) @ microservice-cloudfoundry-demo-order ---